Propagation of spinors on a noncommutative spacetime: equivalence of the formal and the effective approach: Discussion and outlook

 Moreover, it is easily seen that two separation constants $\lambda$ and $\lambda_1$, which have appeared in a process of separation are not mutually independent, but subject to the requirement $\lambda = -\lambda_1 $.
 In effect, the system of equations (\ref{diracnovo8}) gives rise to two angular equations

 and two radial equations

 This system of radial equations can be used to study the behaviour of spinor quasinormal modes in the RN background.

 This discussion we close with the analysis of the stability of chargeless, but massive fermionic modes.
-For that purpose we recall that for the bosonic fields on Kerr spacetime there exists a regime in which bosonic modes become unstable, due to superradiant growth \cite{detweiler_bossuperrad1, rosa_bossuperrad2, bossuperrad3, bossuperrad4, bossuperrad5}.
-Contrary to that, in the same regime where the bosonic modes manifest instability, the fermionic fields on Kerr spacetime under condition of extra slow rotation do not, resulting in them being stable and subject only to a decay \cite{fermsuperrad1},\cite{fermsuperrad2},\cite{fermsuperrad3},\cite{fermsuperrad4},\cite{unruh}.
+For that purpose we recall that for the bosonic fields on Kerr spacetime there exists a regime in which bosonic modes become unstable, due to superradiant growth \cite{chlee,gaina,detweiler_bossuperrad1, rosa_bossuperrad2, bossuperrad3, bossuperrad4, bossuperrad5}.
+Contrary to that, in the same regime where the bosonic modes manifest instability, the fermionic fields on Kerr spacetime under condition of extra slow rotation do not{\footnote{The absence of superradiance for Dirac field in a Kerr or Kerr-Newman background was proved for a first time in \cite{chlee}.}}, resulting in them being stable and subject to a decay only \cite{fermsuperrad1},\cite{fermsuperrad2},\cite{fermsuperrad3},\cite{fermsuperrad4},\cite{unruh}.
 In other words, unlike the equations of motion governing the bosonic fields, the single-particle Dirac equation is not subject to superradiance, and thus all modes decay in that particular regime, which includes a setting where $mM \lesssim ( l + \frac{1}{2}),$ as well as the limit of slow rotation, $\Omega / M << 1$\footnote{Note that $m$ is the mass of the perturbing field, $M$ is the mass of the black hole, $l$ is the orbital angular momentum number and $\Omega M$ is the angular momentum of a black hole.}.
-Interestingly, fermionic fields on Schwarzschild or Reissner–Nordstr\" om spacetime display somewhat different characteristics, making them more likely to exhibit the effect of superradiance and thus not remain stable.
+Interestingly, fermionic fields on Schwarzschild or Reissner–Nordstr\" om spacetime display somewhat different characteristics, which makes them more susceptible of exhibiting the effect of superradiance and thus not remaining stable.
 These observations may be drawn by inspecting the bosonic and fermionic modes in question, either by inspecting the imaginary part of their bound state frequencies or by investigating the properties of the flux passing into the horizon and the corresponding conservation law.

 Here we set to examine a possibility that a noncommutative deformation of RN spacetime, realized in a form of the effective metric (\ref{metric}), introduces certain changes to the above statements.
 To start with, let us recall the form of the wave function that solves the Dirac equation